 An Official Statistics Publication for Scotland.

-The latest civil justice statistics, published by Scotland’s Chief Statistician today (Tuesday 28 March), show that 77,721 civil law cases were initiated across the Court of Session, sheriff courts and the newly established Sheriff Personal Injury Court in 2015-16 (excluding summary applications).
-This is a rise of 1% from the previous year but represents a decrease of 41% since the beginning of the statistical time series in 2008-09.
-The number of cases initiated in 2015-16 was similar to the previous three years, in contrast to the downward trend observed over the years prior to that.
+The latest civil justice statistics, published by Scotland’s Chief Statistician today (Tuesday 28 August), show that 73,640 civil law cases were initiated across the Court of Session, sheriff courts and the Sheriff Personal Injury Court in 2016-17 (excluding summary applications).
+This is a drop of 5% from the previous year but represents a decrease of 44% since the beginning of the statistical time series in 2008-09.
+The number of cases initiated in 2016-17 is the lowest since 2008-09.

-Compared to the previous year, the number of cases initiated in the Court of Session decreased by 16%.
-This overall decrease was driven by a 30% decrease in the number of personal injury cases initiated in the Court of Session, as a consequence of the establishment of the Sheriff Personal Injury Court by the Courts Reform (Scotland) Act 2014.
-In contrast, the number of cases initiated in the sheriff courts (which accounted for 93% of all civil law cases) increased by 1%.
+Compared to the previous year, the number of cases initiated in the Court of Session decreased by 48%.
+This overall decrease was driven by a 74% decrease in the number of personal injury cases initiated in the Court of Session, as a consequence of the establishment of the Sheriff Personal Injury Court under the Courts Reform (Scotland) Act 2014.
+In comparison, the number of cases initiated in the sheriff courts also decreased although by a lower proportion of 5%.

-The number of damages cases initiated decreased by 2% compared to the previous year.
-This continues a long-term downward trend (50% decrease since 2008-09).
+The number of damages cases initiated increased by 22% compared to the previous year.
+However, long-term they are on a downward trend, having fallen by 39% since 2008-09.

-There was a 43% drop in initiated cases of repossession following a breach of a mortgage or loan secured on a property, compared to 2014-15.
-This continues a long-term downward trend (82% decrease since 2008-09).
+There was a 6% drop in initiated cases of repossession following a breach of a mortgage or loan secured on a property compared to 2015-16.
+This continues a long-term downward trend (83% decrease since 2008-09).

 and statistics tables are published at